Bowling Green vs. Akron NCAA Football Odds, Plays and Insights | October 9, 2021

 Bowling Green Stats and Trends

+- So far this season Bowling Green is undefeated against the spread.

-- Bowling Green's games this year have not gone over any of five set point totals.
+- Bowling Green's games this year have not gone over the total in five opportunities.

 - The Falcons put up 25.2 fewer points per game (17.2) than the Zips surrender (42.4).